SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

      - Visualizing patient allocation, so we can tweak department locations to better serve the population.
  - By applying both K-Means Clustering and Voronoi Diagrams, we create a powerful framework for optimizing A&E department locations and improving overall patient flow.

+## Expanding Capacity in Existing Departments
+When faced with the challenge of increasing capacity in healthcare facilities, our approach prioritizes feasibility and efficiency.
+Before considering the creation of new departments, we first evaluate whether expansion is possible within existing sites.
+This involves assessing available space and determining if additional capacity can be accommodated effectively.

+If expansion is viable, we focus on increasing staffing levels and patient beds to enhance the facility's ability to handle surges in patient demand.
+However, in scenarios where physical expansion is constrained—either due to space limitations or logistical challenges—we deploy re-purposed Mega Hauler Trucks and Shipping Containers.
+These mobile units serve as temporary extensions to existing facilities, providing crucial support during high-demand periods.

+This dual-layered strategy ensures that healthcare systems remain adaptive and scalable, meeting patient needs efficiently without the need for costly and time-consuming permanent infrastructure changes.

-## Rapid Response Force (RRF), Operation Iron Haven, Operation Guardian Phoenix, HERO: Health Emergency Response Operations
+### Rapid Response Force (RRF), Operation Iron Haven, Operation Guardian Phoenix, HERO: Health Emergency Response Operations

 Addressing the Expansion
 Space Readiness for Expansion: